rsn-lab/rsn-lab.github.io/index.md

 * [Category-Level Global Camera Pose Estimation with Multi-Hypothesis Point Cloud Correspondences](https://arxiv.org/pdf/2209.14419)

-### Historical Note
+### Historical Notes

+Our logo was designed by Nikhil Karnad

-In our 20th anniversary, we modified our name from _Robotic Sensor Networks_ Lab to _Robotics, Sensing and Networks_ Lab to reflect the broadening scope of our research.
+On our 20th anniversary, we modified our name from _Robotic Sensor Networks_ Lab to _Robotics, Sensing and Networks_ Lab to reflect the broadening scope of our research.